Westside Family Handbook

 Teachers

 The best way to reach out to your child’s teachers is to send them a brief email or leave a voicemail.
-Please allow teachers to attend to their class during morning drop-off and afternoon pick-up.
+Please allow teachers to attend to their classes during morning drop-off and afternoon pick-up.
 These are times when the teacher needs to focus on the students rather than on a parent's question or concern.

 Division Heads